 Skip to main content

-What if we could compute on encrypted data while preserving algebraic structure?
-Not through expensive homomorphic encryption, but through a principled mathematical framework that unifies oblivious computing, Bernoulli types, and categorical abstractions?
+What if you could compute on encrypted data while preserving algebraic structure?
+Not through expensive homomorphic encryption, but through a mathematical framework that unifies oblivious computing, Bernoulli types, and categorical abstractions.

-That’s what my recent work on cipher maps and algebraic cipher types explores.
+That’s what cipher maps and algebraic cipher types are about.

-Imagine you have a monoid (S, *, e) with some operation * and identity e.
-Now imagine computing on encrypted versions of elements from S while:
+Start with a monoid (S, *, e) with some operation * and identity e.
+Now compute on encrypted versions of elements from S while preserving the monoidal structure, hiding actual values, getting approximate but privacy-preserving results, and maintaining composability.

 Latent space: (S, *, e) -- the "real" monoid